top of page

 • Leivonmäki national park , with its scenic gravel roads, old forests, and lakeside campsites

-• The Kirkkoniemi nature reserve with its lake-side lean-to and lake view (CLOSED IN SUMMER 2024 FOR BRIDGE RENEWAL)
+• The Kirkkoniemi nature reserve with its lake-side lean-to and lake view (NOTE!
+CLOSED IN THE SUMMER OF 2024 FOR BRIDGE RENEWAL)

 • The Mämminiemi outdoor area with its camping area, beach, and sauna